OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/06-oled-displaying-images.md

     def __init__ (self):
         self.frame = self.getEmptyFrame()

-	# This function writes a byte to the frame buffer at the specified location after it's checked that the coordinates don't go out of bounds - if it goes out, the program crashes!
+	# This function writes a byte to the frame buffer at the specified location
+	# 	it also sanitizes the coordinates if they are out of bounds (otherwise the program would crash)
-    def writeByteToBuffer (self, seg, page, byte):
+    def writeByteToBuffer (self, column, page, byte):
+        # sanitize the input coordinates
         if (page > PAGE_MAX):
             page = PAGE_MAX
-        if (seg > SEG_MAX):
+        if (column > COL_MAX):
-            seg = SEG_MAX
+            column = COL_MAX
+        # add the byte to the frame buffer
-        self.frame[seg][page] = byte
+        self.frame[column][page] = byte

-    # Here we draw the frame buffer to the OLED screen in one fell swoop
+    # Here we draw the entire frame buffer to the OLED screen
     def drawToScreen (self):
-        for seg in self.frame:
+        for column in self.frame:
-            for byt in seg:
+            for byte in column:
-                oledExp.writeByte (byt)
+                oledExp.writeByte (byte)

     # Creates and returns a new, empty frame buffer
     def getEmptyFrame(self):
-        tmpframe = []
-        # Creating an empty 128x8 array
+		# use two comprehensions to create a 128x8 array populated with all zeroes
-        for x in range(0,SEG_MAX+1):
-            tmpframe.append([]);
-            for y in range(0,PAGE_MAX+1):
-                 tmpframe[x].append(0)
-        return tmpframe
+        return [ [0 for i in range(0, PAGE_MAX+1)] for j in range(0, COL_MAX+1)]

+# Setup the OLED Expansion for displaying images
+def initOled():
+    initStatus = oledExp.driverInit();
+    powerStatus = oledExp.setDisplayPower(1)
+    memModeStatus = oledExp.setMemoryMode(1)

-# Input requesting function to obtain a 'position' has arguments that allow changing what position is asked and the limits on the position for error checking
+# Function that requests input to obtain a 'position'
+#	arguments allow changing what position is asked for and the limits on the position for error checking
 def getPosition (maxPos, orientation, located):
     pos = 0
     while (True):